ogbigboss/how-i-got-my-netflix-show-cancelled/pt0-intro/draft1.md

 _Late July 2022_

-After a few years, most New Yorkers form a way to confirm their paranoias about whether or not that weird person who's been walking behind them is indeed _following_ them.
+After a few years, most of us who lived in a big city like New York form a way to confirm their paranoias about whether or not that weird person who's been walking behind them is indeed _following_ them.
 One of my tricks, like many, is to pull out a cell phone or something to futz with, pause walking to begin futzing, and wait for the person to (hopefully) keep walking past.

 The creepy short brown haired girl in the red dress who was just a little too *close* to me not only walked past, but as I began to walk forward, she seemed to look back at me with a coy glance before turning into the park on Essex st. before Canal as I was walking back to my South St. apartment in the Lower East Side.